 8 April 2012: EASA Basic Regulation applied.
 All existing JAR-PPL licences were legally EASA licences, but anyone applying for a new/replacement licence would still get a document printed with JAR-PPL and could apply for existing UK ratings (e.g. IMC).
 JAR-FCL medical certificates were considered to be EASA Part-Med certificates.

-17th September 2012 (deferred from 1st July 2012): All EASA Part-FCL Annexes apply in UK.
+17th September 2012: All EASA Part-FCL Annexes apply in UK.
 From this date, EASA licences and EASA medical certificates are issued.
-The licences are lifetime documents and don’t need to be renewed after 5 years like the JAR-PPL ones.
-Those renewing their JAR-PPL licences after this date will receive non-expiring EASA licences.
-(Of course, they will still need the same 2 yearly revalidation process).
+The licences are lifetime documents and don’t need to be renewed after 5 years as did the JAR-PPL ones.
+Those renewing their JAR-PPL licences after this date received non-expiring EASA licences.
 IMC rating is renamed IR(Restricted).
 Night VFR introduced.
 New applications for Registered Training Facilities from this date, all new training organisations must be ATOs (Approved Training Organisations) with all the associated paperwork and CAA approvals.

 30 September 2013: From this date it’s no longer possible for EASA PPL holders to fly on a medical declaration from your GP with NPPL privileges rather than a full Class 2 medical.